Skills for Life Level 1

 Writing: sample answers

-The sample candidate answers above were produced by genuine candidates – they’re not model answers.
-You should always review them together with the marks and rationales document (PDF, 355KB).
+These are genuine candidate answers, not model answers.
+Review them together with the marks and rationales document (PDF, 355KB).
 This contains the marks awarded to each candidate and explains the reasons for awarding the marks.

 The Writing Exam Performance Descriptors (PDF, 438KB) are what Trinity markers use to assess a candidate’s performance against the syllabus requirements.